maryammod/personal-website/content/posts/moving-files-using-rsync-command.md

 content: >-
   Rsync (Remote Sync) is a most commonly used command for copying and synchronizing files and directories remotely as well as locally in Linux systems.
-It efficiently copies and sync files to or from a remote system.
+It efficiently copies and synchornizes files from the host machine to destination one.

   It’s faster than [SCP](https://maryambafandkar.me/files-transfer-using-scp-problems-and-rsync-commands) (Secure Copy) because Rsync uses the remote-update protocol, take a snapshot and enable to compress files before transferring.
 At the first step, it copies the whole content of a file or a directory from source to destination and then, it copies only the changed blocks and bytes to the destination.

-  ##### Some of the *interesting features* of Rsync are:
+  ## Some of the *interesting features* of Rsync are:

   * Supports all permissions of links, devices, owners and groups.